Frequently Asked Questions

 1) How do I apply?

-The application will become available online beginning December 11th, 2016.
-However, you can only begin applying on January 1st.
+The application will become available online beginning January 4th, 2019.
 Once you submit the application, you will receive a login ID and password that will allow you to verify that your recommendations have been submitted.
 We do not accept paper applications.
 Freshman should wait to apply until they have all or most of their Fall grades.

 2) Are letters of recommendation required?